huntersarchives/huntersarchives/README.md

 I love developing games for others to play!
 I use Unity and C#, and I’ve also worked with Godot 4 and GDScript, as well as Unreal Engine and visual scripting.

-I use all 3 big operating systems for my development workflow!
-I have a Macbook M4 Air, Windows 11 Gaming PC, and A Linux Laptop!
-(None of these are for specific reasons I just like them all)
+I use all three major operating systems in my workflow: **macOS (MacBook M4 Air)**, **Windows 11 Gaming PC**, and **Linux Laptop** — not for any specific reason, I just enjoy all of them.

-Other Langauges I am familiar with are:
-  - JavaScript
-  - Swift
-  - Python
+C# isn't my only langauge!
+I have also used Swift for iOS apps, Python for automation tasks, and JavaScript to build web applications

 Some other software/tools I use to make games are:
   - Blender